mme/beakjs/README.md

 ## Deployment

-To keep your API keys safe, we set up a server that forwards your assistant's requests to OpenAI.
+To keep your API key safe, we support a server side handler that forwards your assistant's requests to OpenAI.
+Furthermore, this handler can be used to add authentication and rate limiting to your assistant.

-Currently, we support the following deployment options:
+Currently, we support the following frameworks:

 - [Next.js](/docs/deployment/next.md)
 - [Remix](/docs/deployment/remix.md)
 - [Express](/docs/deployment/express.md)

-Read more by clicking the links above.
+Read more about secure deployment by clicking the links above.

 ## Run the Demo